ACS RPL For Software And Application Programmer – ANZSCO 261399

 • They must highlight their individual skills and contributions to a specific role in the profession.

-• They must write the narrative in first person singular using I, my, me, to provide a clear explanation and ownership of what they did in comparison with what others did.
+• They must write the narrative in first-person singular using I, my, and me to provide a clear explanation and take ownership of what they did, in comparison with what others did.

 • They must reference any quotes or paraphrased content and declare any information that they did not create.

-• Follow the Australian standard English and all the procedures and guidelines outlined by ACS.
+• Follow Australian Standard English and all procedures and guidelines outlined by ACS.

 • Maintain clarity, coherence, and compliance throughout the entire report and ensure readability.